 Investigations carried out by and replicating the work of our research team provide robust and compelling evidence that validate the efficacy of the IPG model for autistic children of diverse ages (3 to 11 years), abilities (mild, moderate, and severe), ethnic, cultural, linguistic and socioeconomic backgrounds (Lantz et al., 2004; O’Connor, 1999; Richard & Goupel, 2005; Wolfberg, 1994; Wolfberg & Schuler, 1992; 1993; Wolfberg et al., 2015; Yang et al., 2003; Zercher et al., 2001).
 Taken together, the studies found that over the course of their IPG programs, the autistic children demonstrated generalizable gains in the development of social interaction, communication, language, representational play, and related symbolic activity (writing and drawing).
 Specifically, they showed decreases in stereotyped, isolated play and increases in spontaneous symbolic play (functional and pretend) and socially coordinated play (parallel and common focus).
 Advances in social communication with peers (imitation, initiation, responses) and diversity of play interests were also noted.
 Furthermore, these newly acquired skills were maintained when adult support was withdrawn.

 Social validation data indicate that stakeholders, including parents and practitioners, perceive the IPG model as beneficial and important for children.
-Positive changes in the attitudes, perceptions, and knowledge of the typical peers were noted as a function of participation in IPG programs.
-Typical peers were observed to develop greater sensitivity, tolerance, and acceptance of individual differences.
-Expert players reported that learning how communicate and play with “kids who have different kinds of minds” gets easier over time.
-Both novice and expert players expressed that they valued and enjoyed the IPG experience and came to view one another as friends.
-This was confirmed by stakeholders who reported observing mutual and lasting friendships formed between the autistic children and their peers while having fun together.
+Positive changes in the attitudes, perceptions, and knowledge of the neurotypical peers were noted as a function of participation in IPG programs.
+These children were observed to develop greater sensitivity, empathy, and acceptance of individual differences.
+The neurotypical players reported that learning how to communicate and play with “kids who have different kinds of minds” gets easier over time.
+Both neurodivergent and neurotypical players expressed that they valued and enjoyed the IPG experience and came to view one another as friends.
+This was confirmed by stakeholders who reported observing mutual and lasting friendships formed between the autistic and neurotypical children while having fun together.

 There is also emerging evidence demonstrating similar positive outcomes for adaptations of the IPG model that include combining with sensory integration therapy (Fuge & Berry, 2004; Schaefer & Attwood, 2003) and extending play to art (Bateman, 2014), drama (Julius et. al., 2012; Neufeld & Wolfberg, 2010, physical activity (Pearlstone, 2017; Remy, 2013) and multiple activities specific to adolescents (Bottema-Beutel, 2011; Wolfberg, Bottema-Beutel & DeWitt, 2012).
 In addition, research by Bottema-Beutel and colleagues (2011) suggest that teens on the autism spectrum gained experiential understanding of how to attune to others and understand the context that informs social interaction, and that group membership was an important part of their social communicative development.References (IPG Efficacy Studies/EBP Citations)